 Class 9: Miscellaneous dangerous substances and articles

 According to UN regulations, FIBCs and bag-in-box can only be used for free-flowing solids in designated UN bulk bags.
-To earn the designation of “UN Bulk Bag,” a flexible bag must meet some rigorous performance standards while filled to 95 percent capacity.
+To earn the designation of “UN Bulk Bag,” a flexible bag must meet some rigorous performance standards while filled to 95 percent capacity to ensure that you meet complete compliance with UN standards.
 These include:

 - Vibration: 60-minute vibration test